Quick Start

 git checkout -b <new branch name> # Create and switch to the new branch directly

-• You can also click the current branch on the project page and then click 「New Branch」 to quickly create a new branch:
+- You can also click on the current branch on the project page and then click 「New Branch」 to quickly create a new branch:

-A successful branch creation indicates that a new branch has been created:
+A successful branch creation indicates that a new branch has been successfully created:

-• Click the 「Commit Count」 on the project page to view the commit history:
+- Click on the right side of the project page 「Commit Count」 to view the commit history:

-1. Click 「Pull Request」 on the project page, then click 「New Pull Request」 in the top right corner.
+- Click on 「Pull Request」 on the project page, then click on 「New Pull Request」 in the top right corner.

-1. Select the corresponding source branch (the branch where you modified the code) and target branch (the branch you want to submit the code to), then click 「Next」.
+- After selecting the corresponding Source Branch (the branch where you modified the code) and Target Branch (the branch where you want to submit the code), click on 「Next」.

-1. Fill in the PR title and description, then click 「Create」 to successfully create a PR, notifying the relevant manager to review the PR.
-Once the review is passed, the code can be synchronized to the merge branch, and the PR process ends.
+- After filling in the PR title and description, click on 「Create」 to successfully create a PR, notifying the relevant manager to review the PR.
+Once the review is passed, the code can be synchronized to the merged branch, and the PR process ends.

 Common Git Commands